Esarhaddon: Family

 Commemorative stelae of Nahr el-Kalb by Esarhaddon (right) and Egyptian Pharaoh Ramesses II (left) by the estuary of the Nahr al-Kalb river, Lebanon.

 Wives

-From inscriptions it can be ascertained that Esarhaddon had multiple wives as his succession treaties differentiate between "sons born by Ashurbanipal's mother" and "the rest of the sons engendered by Esarhaddon".
+From inscriptions, it can be ascertained that Esarhaddon had multiple wives, as his succession treaties differentiate between "sons born by Ashurbanipal's mother" and "the rest of the sons engendered by Esarhaddon".
 Only the name of one of these wives, Esarhaddon's queen Esharra-hammat (Ešarra-ḫammat) is known.
-Esharra-hammat is chiefly known from sources after her death, especially in regards to a mausoleum Esarhaddon constructed for her.
+Esharra-hammat is chiefly known from sources after her death, especially regarding a mausoleum Esarhaddon constructed for her.
 It is uncertain which of Esarhaddon's many children were hers.

 Children

 Esarhaddon had at least 18 children.
 Some of these children suffered from constant illness, similar to Esarhaddon, and required permanent and constant medical attention by the court physicians.'
 Contemporary letters by Esarhaddon's subjects discussing the king's "numerous children" confirm that his family was viewed as large by ancient Assyrian standards.'
 Those of Esarhaddon's children known by name are the following: